This blog was originally published on 5 January 2017, and has been re-published to reflect up-to-date content.

 So you're looking to get your inbound marketing game in top form?
-But do you have the right marketing software tools for the job?
-Marketing online involves so many processes and utilities - which ones are best for your company and where can you find them?
+First thing you need is to get the right marketing software tools for the job.
+Digital marketing involves so many different aspects with countless tools for each - knowing which tool is the best for your marketing goals is an art.
+Luckily, we're here to help!

 Let's take a look at the various elements of marketing

 Social Media marketing is your most powerful tool to connect with clients/potential customers.
 Optimising your social media includes pertinent issues like automating posts, scheduling, monitoring and analytics tools.

 Rated as the best converting channel, your email marketing should never be overlooked.
 For many companies it is the number one conversion portal and is responsible for the majority of their transactions, even more so than search traffic or PPC.
 A successful email campaign very often proves to be your most valuable means of collecting information or responses from customers and allows them a means of reaction as well.
 Email differs from social media in that it allows your customers a deeper level of privacy when replying and allows you a tailored audience.
 Email tools enable you to collect and collate client data, schedule mailers, segment and setup email workflows.

 The information available on your website, in your emails, on your social media, in your advertising, etc., acts as the voice of your company and brand.
 Content raises brand awareness, so what would you like your content to say about you and your business?
 Content is important in developing a relationship with your customers, so it is vital that you create content that says the right thing about who you are and why you do what you do.
 You will need a tool that allows you to distribute your content across all your social media, and allows you to add meta descriptions, tags and allows for essential SEO plugins.